Logo Aletsch Arena

 Best time of the year

-The best time to hike the Suspension Bridge Trail and overall in the Aletsch Arena is undoubtedly from July through late September.
+The best time to hike the Suspension Bridge Trail and overall in the Aletsch Arena is undoubtedly from July to October.
 This is the best hiking season in the Aletsch Arena because the weather is the most stable.
 During this time the high-altitude meadows bloom with the flowers, and the trails are mostly snow-free.
 In June, there might be some snow on the trails, but by July they should be clear.
 The Aspi-Titter suspension bridge is closed from 1 November to 30 June (winter closure) and cannot be crossed during this time.

 Safety & Gear